programmerwater/XIM/README.md

 - Qt5

-Only Qt5.9.7 is tested, but other versions should be ok.
+Only `Qt5.9.7` is tested, but other versions also work.

 ## Build

 - git ssh key

-XFramelessWidget is a submodule of XIM, so you should add your ssh key to github.com.
+XFramelessWidget is a submodule of XIM, so you should add your ssh key for github.com in `~/.ssh/config`.

 ```shell
 Host github.com